Rubus fagifolius

-Rubus fagifolius is a Mesoamerican species of brambles in the rose family.
-It grows in southern Mexico (Veracruz, Oaxaca, Chiapas) and Central America (Belize, Guatemala, El Salvador, Costa Rica).
+Rubus fagifolius is a Mesoamerican species of bramble in the rose family.

-Rubus fagifolius is a climbing perennial sometimes reaching 18 meters above the ground.
-Stems have curved prickles.
-Leaves are compound with 3 or 5 thick, leathery leaflets.
-Flowers are white.
-Fruits are red, the drupelets falling apart separately.
+The species is a climbing perennial sometimes reaching 18 m above the ground.
+The stems have curved prickles.
+The leaves are compound with 3 or 5 thick, leathery leaflets.
+The flowers are white and the fruits are red, the drupelets falling apart separately.

+It grows in southern Mexico (Veracruz, Oaxaca, and Chiapas) and Central America (Belize, Guatemala, El Salvador, and Costa Rica).